-So you’ve signed up for a house sitting service and you’re eager to apply for that remote tropical assignment on Fiji or that 5th Avenue apartment in NYC.
+So you’ve signed up to a house sitting platform and you’re eager to apply for that remote tropical assignment on Fiji or that 5th Avenue apartment in NYC.

 Before you get yourself over excited remember that the first step to successfully applying to any assignment is to create an informative and appealing house sitter profile.